genotrance/px/README.md

 Actions:
   --save
-  Save configuration to file specified with --config or px.ini in working directory
+  Save configuration to file specified with --config or px.ini in working, user config or script directory if present and writable or else use user config directory
     Allows setting up Px config directly from command line Values specified on CLI override any values in existing config file Values not specified on CLI or config file are set to defaults